Why Your Multi-Agent System Security Protocols Fail

 Executing the Authentication Handoff (Step-by-Step)

-- Identity Provisioning: Assign a dynamic identity token to each agent based on its specific functional role and least-privilege scope.
+- Identity Provisioning: Assign a dynamic identity token (utilizing frameworks like SPIFFE/SPIRE) to each agent based on its specific functional role.
+When Agent A requests a task from Agent B, Agent B must verify the signature and the least-privilege scope before accepting the prompt.

-- Immutable Logging: Record the exact state of both agents' context windows during the handoff for continuous auditing.
+- Immutable Logging: Record the exact state of both agents' context windows during the handoff.
+You must conduct AI agent belief inspectionto audit the specific reasoning path that justified the inter-agent data transfer.

 Expert Insight: The Swarm Vulnerability